phil294/tkbash/README.md

 			-t, --text, --content <text>
 				The text that will be displayed on the button.
 			-c, --command <command>
-				Bash code to be executed when the element is clicked.
+				Code to be executed when the element is clicked.
+Also see --command note below.
 		Get:
 			You cannot retrieve any value from a button. text / input / edit / textfield / textarea